-A Scheme of Delegation is in place, approved by the Joint Committee which applies to the functions delegated to the Chairman of the Joint Committee and the Chief Executive.
+A Scheme of Delegation is in place, approved by the Joint Committee, which applies to the functions delegated to the Chairman of the Joint Committee and the Chief Executive.
+In view of the Covid-19 emergency, the Joint Committee, in March 2020, approved arrangements for the Acting Chief Executive to have delegated authority for decision making during the crisis.

-Standing Orders are in place which deals with the conduct of the formal business of the meetings of the elected members at the Joint Committee.
+Standing Orders are in place, which deals with the conduct of the formal business of the meetings of the elected members at the Joint Committee.